Handling classes Puppy match Cavalier Specialty Dog Show

 I have always loved animals and I'm committed to their welfare.
 Growing up with all kinds of animals, I was captivated by breeding and raising up new life.
 As a child I raised rats, mice, and hamsters.
 When I got older, I bred and raised sable ferrets.

 When I became pregnant with my son, I quit my job to stay home so I could raise him up too.
 I guess it's no surprise that I'm a dog breeder now.
-Raising puppies is one of my jobs.
-It's a job that allows me to stay home and it's something I love to do.
+Raising puppies is one of my jobs that allows me to stay home and it's something I love to do.
 I can not describe the wonder of watching eyes open to see the world for the very first time; then there are the first steps, the first wag, the first bark.
 Everything is so special; each milestone so very precious.
 I do my best to capture that in the pictures.

 Please do your homework first and take time to educate yourself on cavalier health, history, temperament, and breed standards, before you decide if a cavalier is the right breed for you.
 Check out my links to learn more.
 This sweet and sensitive breed is NOT for every lifestyle.
 If you have a busy life and are working long hours; I urge you to please, please, pick another breed and do NOT get a cavalier.
 Their only wish is to be constantly by your side.... or in your lap.